Azure/awesome-azd/GALLERY.md

 ## 3. Contributor Guide
 ![](./website/static/img/contrib-guide.png)

-We love contributuions!
-To learn more about submitting an azd template, please see our [contributor guide](https://azure.github.io/awesome-azd/docs/intro).
+We love contributions!
+To learn more about submitting an azd template, please see our [contributor guide](https://azure.github.io/awesome-azd/docs/contribute).

 ---